 Military History Heritage Project

-In early 2020, the Estonia-Latvia cross-border cooperation program approved the international cooperation project at the beginning of 2020 “Military Heritage”.
+The Estonia-Latvia cross-border cooperation program approved an international cooperation project at the beginning of 2020 “Military Heritage”.

 The aim of the project is to attract more visitors to the region.
 For this purpose, a cross-border tourism product will be created that introduces the military history heritage, integrating new and existing tourist attractions in Estonia and Latvia, which will be marketed to both domestic and foreign tourists.
 Additionally, the project will improve 36 military history objects that are presented.